Textualize/textual/questions/worker-thread-error.question.md

     ...
 ```

-This change was made because it was easy to accidentally created a threaded worker, which may produce unexpected results.
+This change was made because it was too easy to accidentally create a threaded worker, which may produce unexpected results.